17 Classroom Practices

-3. Learners are taught thoroughly and to mastery, ensuring success for all.
+3. Learners are taught thoroughly and to mastery, insuring success for all.
 Whole group instruction is interwoven with flexible group instruction and individual instruction.

 4. Learning experiences are integrated, related to the real world, reviewed consistently, and connected to subsequent curricula.

 6. The environment is non-threatening and conducive to risk-taking.
 Mistakes are viewed as opportunities to learn and grow.

 7. Memory work, recitations, and/or writing occur daily.
 These enhance character development and effective communication skills while extending curricula.

 8. Enriched vocabulary is evident and is drawn directly from challenging writings, informational text, and/or wisdom literature.